In Lume, any change in the watch mode (with

-- A change in a CSS file can affect to other CSS files that
+- A change in a CSS file can affect other CSS files that

 @importit (if you use postcss plugin).

-In large sites, or sites with expensive processors (like bundlers) this can increase the duration of the update process.
+In large sites or sites with expensive processors (like bundlers) this can increase the duration of the update process.
 There's a way to customize this behavior using Scoped Updates.
-It's a way to define different "scopes" (collections of independent files whose changes won't affect to other pages).
+It's a way to define different "scopes" (collections of independent files whose changes won't affect other pages).

-- Changes in any CSS file only affects to other CSS files.
+- Changes in any CSS file only affects other CSS files.

-- Changes in any JS/TS file only affects to other JS/TS files.
+- Changes in any JS/TS file only affects other JS/TS files.

 site.scopedUpdates( (path) => path.endsWith(".css"), //Select all *.css files (path) => /\.(js|ts)$/.test(path), //Select all *.js and *.ts files );

-Every function passed to this function will create a new scope.
+Every function passed to this function creates a new scope.
 Now, if a

 .css files are rebuilt, but not any other file.
 If a